Overview

 Risk factors

-Ebstein anomaly occurs as the baby grows in the womb during pregnancy.
+Ebstein anomaly occurs as the baby, also called a fetus, grows in the womb during pregnancy.

-It's at this point in a baby's development that congenital heart problems may begin to develop.
-Researchers aren't sure exactly what increases the risk of a baby having Ebstein anomaly.
-Genetics and environmental factors are believed be involved.
-Using some medicines during pregnancy, such as lithium, might increase the risk of Ebstein anomaly in the child.
+Researchers aren't sure exactly what increases the risk of Ebstein anomaly.
+Genetics and environmental factors are believed to be involved.
+Using some medicines during pregnancy, such as lithium, might increase the risk of Ebstein anomaly in the baby.

 Complications